codewithdary/laravel-collections/README.md

 ```

 ## 12. isEmpty() & isNotEmpty()
-You can use the isEmpty() and isNotEmpty() methods to make sure if your collection is empty or not.
+You can use the isEmpty() and isNotEmpty() methods to make sure if your collection is empty or not

 ```ruby
 public function index()